mlanza/ai-literacy/201/05-tools.md

 That’s why AI is showing up in calendars, browsers, documents, inboxes, and apps — not to replace them, but to **operate them**.
 On your behalf.
 Through your words.

-We’re entering a new phase where **language becomes the interface**.
+Software used to wait for your clicks.

+Now it listens to your words.

-When AI is equipped with tools, you no longer have to find the settings, learn the menus, or execute the steps yourself.
+When AI has access to tools, you don’t need to hunt for buttons or memorize workflows.

-You describe the outcome — and the AI carries it out.
+You say what you want — and it handles the rest.

-That’s not just prompting anymore.
-That’s delegating.

-Without tools, none of this would be possible.
+That’s the real shift.

+Not just smarter responses, but delegated action.

+Tools make that possible.

+They’re the hinge between thought and execution.